yhiraki/dot-emacs.d/README.md

 There is a prefix command for most user-defined key strokes.
-It can be defined in the settings.el file, the default is C-x x.
+It can be defined in the ~/.emacs.d/settings.el file, the default is C-x x.

 Have a look at ~/.emacs.d/24/basic_keys.el for the main keys.